 Training and Preparing for a Hike

-The amount of training you need to do for a hike is entirely dependent on the type and difficulty of the trail that you choose.
+The amount of training you need to do for a hike is entirely dependent on the type of hike and difficulty of the trail that you choose.

 For easy hikes, the most you may need to do is get a good stretch session in before you hit the trail.